What Is Notary Public? And Why Do I Need One?

 Some documents are not legally binding until they are notarized.
 Deed of trust is one kind of document that doesn’t escape notarization.
 In mortgaging, for instance, the agreement between the lender and the borrower needs an authorized third party to serve as a trustee.
 That’s where the notary public comes to play.

 Need more clarification about notaries?
 Or not sure you need it?
 Contact Jamesees Notary Services today.
+404-244-5306

-Notary Public in Georgia
+Notary Public In Georgia

 Introduction